Počátky: Sights

 Počátky has preserved historic centre with several small squares.
-The main and the largest square is Palackého Square.
+The main and the largest square is Palackého náměstí.
 It is lined by valuable burgher houses.
-Its landmark is the Church of St. John the Baptist with an accessible tower.
+Its main landmark is the Church of Saint John the Baptist with an accessible tower.
 In the middle of the square is a fountain with a sculpture of St. John of Nepomuk.

 On the square there is also the Town Museum with ethnographic and numismatic collections.
 It was founded in 1892 and is the oldest museum in the region.
 The museum also manages the Otokar Březina birth house with an exposition on the life and work of the town's most famous native.

-Other sights in the town include the cemetery Church of Corpus Christi, baroquely rebuilt in 1705–1711, or Church of Saint Catherine near the healing spring.
+Other sights in the town include the Church of Corpus Christi.
+It is a cemetery church, rebuilt to its current Baroque form in 1705–1711.
+There is also the Church of Saint Catherine near the healing spring.

 In popular culture

-Some of the scenes of the films and TV series Cutting It Short (1980), Návštěvníci (1983) and The Ride (1994) were shot here.
+Some of the scenes of the films and TV series Cutting It Short (1980), Návštěvníci (1983) and The Ride (1994) were shot in Počátky.